 Robert Hall Pearson Farm – On a rise overlooking the Battle of Black Jack site is a farmhouse built by Robert Hall Pearson in the 1880s.
 Pearson fought beside John Brown in the skirmish.
 Located at 163 E. 2000 Rd.

-Santa Fe Depot – Built in 1906 to serve the Leavenworth, Lawrence, & Fort Gibson Railroad, the depot is on the National Register of Historic Places and belongs to the Santa Fe Historical Society.
+Santa Fe Depot – Built in 1906 to serve the Leavenworth, Lawrence, & Fort Gibson Railroad, the depot is on the National Register of Historic Places.
+It belongs to the Santa Fe Historical Society.
 Train rides are available.
 1601 High St.

 Stoebener Barn – Old stone barn about eight miles west of Baldwin City in the vicinity of the old townsite of Worden.